 As noted in the project description of this Initial Study, 21st Street, currently a two-way/two-lane public street extending between Walnut Avenue and Gundry Avenue, would be vacated and incorporated into the project site plan as a two-way/two-lane private drive.
 It would continue to provide vehicle access between Walnut Avenue and Gundry Avenue, and would be lined with parking spaces.
+It is noted that in the current condition, 21st Street is only a means of accessing the business properties along Gundry Avenue from Walnut Avenue, and does not provide circulation or access to other parts of the community.
+Access to Gundry Avenue is also available from Hill Street.
 As such, local vehicular circulation and access to the existing light industrial uses along Gundry Avenue would still be provided.
 No other modifications to existing off-site infrastructure facilities or the removal of any such facilities would be required, and there would be no infrastructure-related improvements or removals that could result in a physical disruption to an established land use or the local pattern of development.